talexandru1987/event-finder/README.md

 ```
 AS A user looking for recreation activities in my free time
 I WANT to view the latest events in my local area
-SO THAT I can find new places and experiences to enjoy
+SO THAT I can find new places and experiences to enjoy and share them with my friends
 ```

 ## Tools